 Ten-Day Notice to Quit – A written notice, pursuant to RPAPL 713, which states the date on which the occupancy of a person who is not a tenant will be terminated, and on which the occupant must vacate the premises.
 The notice must be served on the occupant at least ten days prior to the date stated in the notice in the same manner that the notice of petition and petition must be served, before a hold-over action can be brought to evict someone who is not a tenant.

-72-Hour Notice – A notice, given by the sheriff pursuant to RPAPL 749 (2), to a tenant for whose removal a warrant of eviction was issued by a court after an eviction proceeding.
+14-Day Notice – A notice, given by the sheriff pursuant to RPAPL 749 (2), to a tenant for whose removal a warrant of eviction was issued by a court after an eviction proceeding.
 It is part of the process of executing the warrant of eviction by physically removing the tenant from possession of the property and restoring possession to the landlord.
-After the notice is served by the sheriff, the tenant has three days to vacate voluntarily; thereafter the sheriff may return and physically remove the tenant and all of his or her belongings.
+After the notice is served by the sheriff, the tenant has fourteen days to vacate voluntarily; thereafter the sheriff may return and physically remove the tenant and all of his or her belongings.

 Accessory Apartment – A legal term used in most town codes to describe an additional, self-contained dwelling unit (apartment) located within a one-family residential house, for which a permit is usually required to be issued before the homeowner can legally rent the unit to a tenant.